GoogleCloudPlatform/click-to-deploy-solutions/document-ai/tutorial.md

-# Host your Website on Google Cloud
+# Extract data from your documents using Generative AI on Google Cloud

 ## Let's get started